Rydra/melange/docs/index.md

 through the network.

 Out of the box Melange supports Amazon SQS + SNS as messaging backend.
 Kafka is in the roadmap for next releases.
-However the interfaces of this library are designed to extensible and clean should you choose to implement your own messaging backends and serializers to integrate with Melange.
+However the interfaces of this library are designed to be extensible and clean should you choose to implement your own messaging backends and serializers to integrate with Melange.

 ## Installing